 So, do dust mites bite humans?

-The short answer is no. Dust mites, as horrendous as may seem, do not bite humans.
+The short answer is no. Dust mites, as horrendous as they may seem, do not bite humans.

 What Does Dust Mites Feed On?